Donald Sidney-Fryer: 2014–2026: Autobiography and ballet history

+Illness and death

+In May 2025, Sidney-Fryer suffered a stroke which necessitated his move to a nursing home.
+In a few months he recovered sufficiently to return to the senior living community, but was diagnosed with bone cancer in one of his legs.
+An amputation was scheduled, but halted when doctors discovered the cancer had metastasized throughout his body.
+In late 2025 he was placed in palliative care.
+He died in Chatham, Massachusetts, on May 2, 2026, at the age of 91.

 Donald Sidney-Fryer Fellowship

 The Bancroft Library at the University of California, Berkeley awards an annual Donald Sidney-Fryer Fellowship to underwrite "scholarly use of primary source materials at The Bancroft Library related to the works of writers, poets, artists and their community collectively referred to as the West Coast Romantics.
 Notable members of this group, located in Northern California, include Ambrose Bierce, Jack London, Robinson Jeffers, Mary Austin, George Sterling, Clark Ashton Smith, Nora May French, Henry Lafler, James Marie Hopper, Gelett Burgess, Sinclair Lewis, and Xavier Martinez."